Basque rural sports: Aizkora proba (wood chopping)

 Literally "axe test", this rural sport more commonly known as aizkolaritza, from the Basque word for a wood-cutter.
-This is a very popular sport today but its origins are to be found in the rural wood cutting and charcoal burning communities of earlier periods.
+A very popular sport today, its origins are in the rural wood cutting and charcoal burning communities of earlier periods.

 In this competition, the wood cutter has to chop through a number of tree trunks arranged on the ground in rows as quickly as possible while standing on the log to beat his competitors.

 This sport is often seen in summer at local festivities and open-air dances, held in towns all over the country.